omerbenamram/py-expander/README.md

 and the moves the files to pre-configured folders based on their type! if no rars are present in the download - the script will copy the files.

-The script relies on standard torrent names (such as SxxExx TV shows numbering) so I reccomend downloading torrents from private trackers if possible!
+The script relies on scene torrent naming standards (such as SxxExx TV shows numbering)

 In any case - original torrent files are conserved for upload.